AdobeDocs/experience-manager-65.en/help/forms/using/reference-adaptive-form-fragments.md

 seo-title: Reference adaptive form fragments
 description: AEM Forms provides adaptive form fragments that you can use as assets to create a form quickly.
 seo-description: AEM Forms provides adaptive form fragments that you can use as assets to create a form quickly.
-uuid: 85401274-6691-4726-8b70-b93fd46de053
+uuid: af3ab863-e895-4fac-84f4-0a77a66f5094
-products: SG_EXPERIENCEMANAGER/6.5/FORMS
+products: SG_EXPERIENCEMANAGER/6.4/FORMS
 topic-tags: author
-discoiquuid: a1229970-5a5a-4f76-a880-278f972587cc
+discoiquuid: 43dc10c2-8cfc-4ca3-8ccb-9b3f268663b7
-docset: aem65

 ---

-# Reference adaptive form fragments{#reference-adaptive-form-fragments}
+# Reference adaptive form fragments {#reference-adaptive-form-fragments}

-[Adaptive form fragment](../../forms/using/adaptive-form-fragments.md) is a group of fields, or a panel containing a group of fields that you can use when you create a form.
+[Adaptive form fragment](/help/forms/using/adaptive-form-fragments.md) is a group of fields, or a panel containing a group of fields that you can use when you create a form.
 It lets you create a form easily and quickly.
 You can drag-drop an adaptive form fragment into a form using the assets browser in sidebar, and you can edit it in the form editor.

 For adaptive forms authors, reference fragments are provided in the AEM Forms package [AEM-FORMS-6.3-REFERENCE-FRAGMENTS](https://www.adobeaemcloud.com/content/marketplace/marketplaceProxy.html?packagePath=/content/companies/public/adobe/packages/cq630/fd/AEM-FORMS-6.3-REFERENCE-FRAGMENTS).
 It includes the following fragments: